 And then there is homebrew.
 You can ‘brew install sshfs’.
 This will let you ‘mount’ anywhere you have ssh access to.

-Brew / sshfs is the method I use now.
-I even have a startup script that mounts my website as a ‘drive’ on my desktop.
+Brew / sshfs is the method I use to mount my remote drives now.
+I have a startup script that mounts my website as a ‘drive’ on my desktop, complete with a drive icon every time I boot my machine.
 This setup gives me full read/write access.
 This way using all my other command-line tools on the remote filesystem is possible.